stitchdata/docs/_account-security/security/encryption/reverse-ssh-tunnel-setup.md

 #      Page & Formatting     #
 # -------------------------- #

-title: Setting up a Reverse SSH Tunnel
+title: Setting up a Reverse SSH Tunnel for a Database Connection
 permalink: /account-security/data-encryption/setting-up-reverse-ssh-tunnel
 summary: "If a database is privately accessible, you can use a reverse SSH tunnel to connect Stitch.
 This tutorial will walk you through requesting and configuring a reverse SSH tunnel for use with Stitch."